 How it Works

-Organizations will nominate themselves to receive a $5,000 grant.
-If they meet the eligibility requirements, the public will be able to vote for them to receive the grant.
+The public will vote for the organization they wish to receive the grant.
 The organization that receives the most votes will be awarded the grant!

 - Nominated organizations must be a non-profit organization.
 Non-profit organizations are eligible if recognized for public charity status under Section 501(c)(3) of the Internal Revenue Code or are fiscally sponsored by a 501(c)(3) organization or are tax exempt in the state or country in which it operates.